cyberbotics/webots/docs/discord/technical-questions-2020.md

 What is the quickest way to get all motor and sensor nodes of a robot / world?
 The nature of the .proto files makes them verry slow to dig through

 ##### Olivier Michel [Cyberbotics] 06/27/2020 14:31:42
-<@239507682111913984>: double-click on the robot to open the robot window where all the devices should be listed.
+`@Simon Steinmann`: double-click on the robot to open the robot window where all the devices should be listed.

 ##### Simon Steinmann [Moderator] 06/27/2020 14:32:37
 `@Olivier Michel` that only works, when the joints and motors are already initialized through the controller.